 GIVING FROM THE BEGINNING

 Founded in 1927, the Ethiopian Kale Heywet Church (EKHC) has almost 12 million members in over 12,000 local congregations.
-From the church’s inception, local congregations were expected to share the gospel as soon as they began to follow Jesus, and to empower the church to send people further afield with the message.
+From the church’s inception, local congregations were expected to share the gospel as soon as they began to follow Jesus, and to empower the church to send people out with the message.
 Pastor Tesfaye Abadura, the Global Missions Director of the EKHC says, “Missions is in our DNA.”

-The denomination, which in Amharic means “Word of Life,” supports 38 missionary couples working cross-culturally within Ethiopia and in Mali, Ghana, Northern Nigeria, South Sudan, Guinea, Northern Kenya, Somaliland, and other African and Asian countries.
+The denomination, which in Amharic means “Word of Life,” supports 38 missionary couples working within Ethiopia and in Mali, Ghana, Northern Nigeria, South Sudan, Guinea, Northern Kenya, Somaliland, and other African and Asian countries.
 They plan to send workers to the Middle East and beyond, focusing on the 10/40 Window.

 The Gospel Association

 The EKHC funds its missionary activity through the Gospel Association.
 Every church member becomes a part of this association and family members are registered from birth.
 The EKHC believes that the first ministry of the Church is always missions; therefore, every congregant should contribute towards the spread of the gospel.
-They see this obligation as a privilege.

 Throughout the country, at the monthly Lord’s Supper, members come with their Gospel Association ID cards and their gifts for missions.
-A regular contribution is expected in the name of each family member.
-The church joyfully collects these gifts and funds missionaries with them.
 Some churches have special funding days, or use the Christmas holidays, New Year, or Easter to take special collections.
-Churches also send part of their tithes for missions, but it is the Gospel Association which powers missions at the EKHC.
+Churches also send part of their tithes for missions.

 A funding culture